 Autonomous vehicles, or driverless cars, have always seemed like technology of the future.
 But as we all know, self-driving features are not only possible, but they are present in our everyday cars.
 However, autonomous vehicles are completely self-sufficient, meaning they don’t require a living person to control them at all.

-California and Arizona are ahead of the curb in these advancements, with prodigious companies such as Google, Uber, Audi, and BMW making headway with recent test drives, the impact of driverless vehicles will be felt nationwide, including Columbus Ohio.
+Even though California and Arizona are ahead of the curb in these advancements, with prodigious companies such as Google, Uber, Audi, and BMW making headway with recent test drives, the impact of driverless vehicles will be felt nationwide, including Columbus Ohio.
 These driverless vehicles will ultimately alter the way we get around, and in retrospect, our overall lifestyle.
 As a result, commercial real estate in Columbus Ohio is poised to undergo significant changes, with a growing need for innovative solutions that cater to this new mode of transportation.
 3CRE is at the forefront of this change, providing expert guidance and support to businesses looking to adapt to the evolving landscape of commercial real estate in Columbus Ohio.

 Including the future success of commercial real estate.

 What do driverless vehicles have to do with?
 Let us break it down for you: